-The Deloitte Global Ethics team and member firm Ethics officers continue to work closely with senior Deloitte leaders to build and enhance the network’s ethics program, which is composed of the following elements:
+The Deloitte Global Ethics team and Deloitte firms’ Ethics officers continue to work closely with senior Deloitte leaders to build and enhance the organization’s ethics program, which is composed of the following elements:

 - The Global Code;

-- A global ethics policy that sets out the requirements for member firms' own ethics programs;
+- A global ethics policy that sets out the requirements for Deloitte firms' own ethics programs, and an Ethics Officer Playbook to set clear expectations and reinforce the strategic role and responsibilities of Deloitte firms’ Ethics officers;

-- Channels for reporting ethics issues and concerns that emphasize confidentiality and nonretaliation;
+- Channels for reporting ethics issues and concerns that emphasize confidentiality and nonretaliation, including the third-party ethics helpline Deloitte Speak Up, as well as similar, third-party local services;

-- Support activities—including communications, workshops and webinars—to facilitate the sharing of best practices among Deloitte member firm ethics teams;
+- Support activities—including communications, webinars and continuing education—to facilitate the sharing of best practices among Deloitte firm ethics teams;

-- Completion of an ethics survey, a self-assessment questionnaire and other tools (such as guidance for running focus group sessions) to measure the effectiveness of ethics programs across Deloitte;
+- An annual ethics survey, a self-assessment questionnaire and other tools (such as guidance for running focus group sessions) to measure the effectiveness of ethics programs across Deloitte;

 - An annual confirmation by all Deloitte professionals that they have read, understood and are in compliance with the Global Code; and